shmiko/shmiko.github.io/_posts/2016-06-6-google-maps-calendar-fusion-tables-and-app-scripts.md

 ![Calmapit](/img/projects/calmapit.html.jpg "Calmapit")

-The working maps to show this can be seen here [CalMapIt - Holiday Calendar Map](http://calmapit.com/calmapit.html)
+The working maps to show this can be seen here [CalMapIt](http://calmapit.com/calmapit.html)

 P.S. - There is some really big images which I have yet to optimise so it will take a while to load.
 This was just a proof of concept though and not a production app.